 Those working in or around health, or anyone interested in how we should respond to the outbreak.

-The course is presented in English, with translations provided in Chinese, Spanish (ES), Portuguese (BR), French and Italian.
+The course is presented in English, with translations provided in Chinese, Spanish (ES), Portuguese (BR), French, Italian, Arabic and Swahili.

 Who will you learn with?

 Associate Professor and Deputy Director for Research for the UK-Public Health Rapid Support Team, The London School of Hygiene & Tropical Medicine

 Clinician, Researcher and Coordinator for the UK Public Health Rapid Support team based at The London School of Hygiene & Tropical Medicine.

 Judith Glynn is professor of infectious disease epidemiology at the London School of Hygiene & Tropical Medicine.
 She teaches epidemiology and outbreak investigation

 Senior epidemiologist and Deputy Director of Operations on the UK-Public Health Rapid Support Team.